torinthiel/jenkins_casc_bootstrap/README.md

 * CASCB_VAULT_TOKEN - The Vault token used to access Vault
 * CASCB_VAULT_APPROLE - The Vault application role ID used to authenticate
 * CASCB_VAULT_APPROLE_SECRET - The Vault application role secret ID used to authenticate
+* CASCB_VAULT_APPROLE_SECRET_WRAPPED - The wrapping token that can be used to retrieve secret ID
 * CASCB_VAULT_PATHS - Comma-separated list of paths from which plugin should retrieve configuration
 * CASCB_VAULT_MOUNT - the path used for authentication with the selected mechanism.
 Use it when the auth is bound in a non-default location, as well as for authentication methods that also accept a user-password pair, e.g. ldap.
 * CASCB_VAULT_FILE - Path to properties file that will be scanned for above variables